Are teachers prepared to teach reading?

 In 2000, the seminal National Reading Panel published important conclusions on best practices for teaching young children to read after examining a wide body of research on scientifically based teaching strategies and the effectiveness of different approaches to reading instruction.
 Researchers now know that all students need instruction in five major components of reading: phonemic awareness, phonics, fluency, vocabulary, and comprehension.

 The National Reading Panel found that younger students benefit most from instruction in sound identification, matching, and the segmentation and blending of phonemes.
 Networks of new vocabulary words need to be taught in context, not through memorization.
-And compared to other approaches to teaching early reading skills, phonics instruction leads to greater gains for children in kindergarten through 6th grade, as well as for children who have difficulty with reading.
+And compared to other approaches to teaching early reading skills, systematic phonics instruction leads to greater gains for children in kindergarten through 6th grade, as well as for children who have difficulty with reading.

 Effective reading instruction, especially for struggling readers, must be explicit.
 Teachers need to clearly model strategies and specific skills and demonstrate processes, step-by-step.
 Effective instruction is also systematic: carefully sequenced by skill difficulty and paced in a way that provides students with sufficient time for mastery before moving on to a more challenging skill.
 Finally, good reading instruction provides many opportunities for guided practice and teacher feedback.